Thurman Thomas: Buffalo Bills

 Thomas currently holds the all-time Buffalo Bills rushing record with 11,938 yards and the team record for yards from scrimmage with 16,279 over twelve seasons.
 He is also fourth overall in team scoring.
 Overall, Thomas finished his thirteen seasons (the last one was spent in Miami) with 12,074 rushing yards, 472 receptions for 4,458 yards, and 88 touchdowns (65 rushing and 23 receiving) with 16,532 total yards from scrimmage.
+His 65 rushing touchdowns was the most by a Bill in team history until he was passed by Josh Allen in 2025.

 Thomas is the only player in NFL history to lead the league in total yards from scrimmage for four consecutive seasons.
-He is one of only six running backs to have over 400 receptions and 10,000 yards rushing.
-Walter Payton, Marshall Faulk, Marcus Allen, Tiki Barber, and LaDainian Tomlinson are the other five.
+He is one of only eight running backs to have over 400 receptions and 10,000 yards rushing.
+Walter Payton, Marshall Faulk, Marcus Allen, Ricky Watters, Tiki Barber, Warrick Dunn and LaDainian Tomlinson are the other six.
 Thomas is also one of five running backs to have rushed for over 1,000 yards in eight consecutive seasons along with Curtis Martin, Barry Sanders, Emmitt Smith and Tomlinson.

 Thomas also set NFL playoff records with the most career points (126), touchdowns (21), and consecutive playoff games with a touchdown (nine).
 Overall, he rushed for 1,442 yards and caught 76 passes for 672 yards in his 21 postseason games.
 In a 1989 playoff loss to the Cleveland Browns, Thomas recorded thirteen receptions for 150 yards and two touchdowns, which was a postseason record for receptions by a running back and tied tight end Kellen Winslow's record for most receptions in a playoff game.
 At the time of his retirement, his 76 postseason receptions ranked him fourth all time, and to this day he remains the only running back among the NFL's top ten leaders in that category.